HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Follow this example of a quick, effective position summary:

-The technician will work among a team of eight other installs and repair techs to maintain positive customer relationships and sell HVAC service contracts to new, one-time customers.
+The technician will work among a team of eight other install and repair techs to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.

-Outline all the tasks you expect your HVAC technician to perform once they join your team.
-Here are the most common duties and responsibilities for a service technician:
+Outline all the tasks you expect the successful HVAC technician to perform once they join your team.
+Here are the most common HVAC technician responsibilities:

-- Install heating, air conditioning, and ventilation systems in residential properties
+- Install heating, air conditioning, and ventilation systems and equipment based on building blueprints, specifications, and wiring diagrams

 - Work with power tools and hand tools to install refrigeration and ductwork components